-Unlike cars of today, cars of the 50’s were enormous!
+Unlike cars of today, cars of the 50’s were enormous.
 You could get the entire family, Grandma included, in one car.
-That being the case, they had big motors that guzzled gas like crazy
+They also had big motors that guzzled gas like crazy

 European car manufacturers were turning out small, sub-compact cars and even sports cars.
 American car manufacturers didn’t want anything to do with those “foreign” cars.

 Crosley, Hudson, Kraiser-Frazer, Nash, Packard, Studebaker and Willys were all competitors of the top three sellers.
 They managed to considerably water down market share for General Motors, Ford and Chrysler.
-More importantly however they brought important innovations and great new features to consumers.
+More importantly, they brought important innovations and great new features to consumers.

 Everyone was excited when the new car models were introduced in the 50’s.
 For days leading up to the big reveal the dealers would paper their showroom windows to hide the new car models until they were ready for the grand opening type event.
 It was a big deal!
 Everyone talked cars, discussed the new models and knew the specifics like horsepower, cubic inches, features and of course, the cost.